Business Intelligence and Investigations

-Nicole Y. Lamb-Hale is a Managing Director in the Business Intelligence and Investigations practice of Kroll, a division of Duff & Phelps.
-Based in Washington, D.C., Nicole has more than 25 years of executive-level experience and a unique viewpoint on global commercial and compliance matters from her extensive service in both the public and private sectors.
+Nicole Y. Lamb-Hale is a managing director in the Business Intelligence and Investigations practice of Kroll based in Washington D.C..
+Nicole has more than 25 years of executive-level experience and a unique viewpoint on global commercial and compliance matters from her extensive service in both the public and private sectors.

 Nicole’s areas of focus at Kroll include investigative due diligence in M&A transactions, regulatory compliance matters, market entry support and sexual misconduct investigations.
 Representative matters include global due diligence on potential joint venture partners, channel partners and supply chain partners; analysis of the competitive, regulatory and macro-economic environments in global markets in support of new market entry; and regulatory due diligence and consulting in the context of national security (i.e., Committee on Foreign Investment in the United States [CFIUS], export controls and sanctions), anti-bribery/anti-corruption investigations, and conducting Title IX and sexual misconduct investigations on behalf of a major public university.
 Nicole also serves as the leader of Kroll’s CFIUS Advisory practice.

 Prior to joining Kroll, Nicole was a Senior Vice President of Albright Stonebridge Group, a global strategic advisory and commercial diplomacy firm, where she provided strategic advice to companies in the development and implementation of their global business objectives, including the expansion of their exports to, and presence in, international markets.